ThinkEQ/assembly-solutions-ltd/src/pages/news/second-generation-take-over-asl.md

         \

-        Founder Graham Balshaw has passed his company Assembly Solutions Ltd down to his three children; Gareth, Sophie and Oliver Balshaw.
+        Graham Balshaw is proud to have passed the ownership of Assembly Solutions down to his three children; Gareth, Sophie and Oliver Balshaw.

-        Since starting the business 25 years ago, Graham is delighted to keep the £5million business in the family.
+        Since starting the business 25 years ago, Graham is delighted to keep the £5million turnover business in the family.

         Speaking about passing his company down, Graham had this to say;